Features & Usage

 zoi install [SOURCES]...

-(alias: i
+(alias: i)

 Arguments:

-: Package names, local paths, or URLs to.pkg.lua
+[SOURCES]...: Package names (e.g.my-pkg,my-pkg:sub), local paths, or URLs to.pkg.luafiles.

 Options: